WorksApplications/SudachiPy/README.md

 You have to run `./scripts/format.sh` and check if your code is in rule before PR.
 This code formatting script will be integrated to CI system later. `flake8` is required.

+### Test

+You have to run `./script/test.sh` and check if not your change cause regression.
+This test script will be integrated to CI system later.
+Current test assumes `sudachi-dictionary-20190531-core.zip` is in `resources` directory.
+We will change it to special dictionary for test like Sudachi (Java).